cambridge-cares/CitiesKG/CEA_AGENT/README.md

 ORDER BY DESC(?UsageShare)
 ```

-If no building usage is returned from the query, the default value of ```MULTI_RES``` building usage is set, consistent with the default building use type set by the CEA.
+If no building usage is returned from the query, the default value of ```MULTI_RES``` building usage is set, consistent with the default building usage type used by the CEA.
 In the case of multiple usages for one building, the OntoBuiltEnv usage concepts are first mapped to the CEA defined usage types according to the mapping at the bottom section of this README; then, since CEA only allows up to three usage types per building, the top three usages and their usage share are passed to CEA as input.

 ### Visualisation